edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 ## 3. Cities and Regencies
-The branches in [the official website](https://www.posindonesia.co.id/) are searchable only by city or regency.
-Therefore, it is important to scrape all names of cities and regencies in Indonesia before scraping the branches, which can be obtained from [this wikipedia page](https://id.wikipedia.org/wiki/Daftar_kabupaten_dan_kota_di_Indonesia).
+The branches on [the official website](https://www.posindonesia.co.id/) are searchable only by city or regency.
+Therefore, it is important to scrape all names of cities and regencies in Indonesia before scraping the branches, which can be obtained from [this Wikipedia page](https://id.wikipedia.org/wiki/Daftar_kabupaten_dan_kota_di_Indonesia).
 Of course, the robots.txt permit scraping from such URL.

 {% include elements/figure.html image="assets/images/wikipedia - cities and regencies in Indonesia.png" caption="Example of the wikipedia page.
 Each province has its own table, listing its cities and regencies." %}

 ### 3.1 Data Scraping

-Since each province has its own table, the first step is to extract all of these tables using `rvest`.
+Initially, the process involves utilizing `rvest` to extract all individual tables, each corresponding to a specific province.

 ```R
 # install.packages("rvest")